-Passengers: Passengers on motorcycles must be seated and wear protective helmets.
+Passengers: Passengers on motorcycles must be seat and wear protective helmets.
 There are no age restrictions for these passenger requirements.

-Muffler: Motorcycles are required to have mufflers.
+Muffler: Motorcycles are require to have mufflers.
 Motorcycles must not have a cutout, bypass, or any analogous device.

 Eye Protection: In California, motorcyclists are not required to wear eye protection equipment.